 What RESTHeart actually does, in a minute

-RESTHeart is a standalone server-side application which connects to MongoDB database and immediately exposes all of MongoDB’s capabilities through a complete REST API, which allows to read and write JSON messages and binary data via HTTP.
+RESTHeart is a standalone microservice which connects to MongoDB database and immediately exposes all of MongoDB’s capabilities through a complete REST API, which allows to read and write JSON messages and binary data via HTTP.

 Developers don’t need to write a single line of backend code to serve data and content to Mobile Apps and Angular, React, Vue or other Single Page Application frameworks.